abdulelahsm/data_modeling_with_postgres/README.md

 time - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday

-## The project repo includes six files:
+## The project repo includes four files:

-#### test.ipynb
-displays the first few rows of each table to let you check your database.

 #### create_tables.py
 drops and creates the tables.
 Run this file to reset the tables before each time you run the ETL scripts.

-#### etl.ipynb
-reads and processes a single file from song_data and log_data and loads the data into the tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.

 #### etl.py
 reads and processes files from song_data and log_data and loads them into tables.
-This will be filled in relation to the work done in the ETL notebook.

 #### sql_queries.py
 contains all the sql queries, and is imported into the last three files above.